khoih-prog/Blynk_WM/extras/SSL_Notes/HowToUse_SSL_LocalBlynkServer.md

-Don't forget to forward from your Internet Router to your local Blynk server:
+### Don't forget to port-forward from your Internet Router to your local Blynk server:

 1. Port 9443 for SSL hardware connection or Web admin.
 2. Port 8080 for hardware connection.